 It is a truism of software development that the best way to slow down a project is to throw more people at it.
 At SoftwareSeni we have launched enough apps, and our teams have collaborated on enough of these apps, that we’re pretty good at putting together the optimal team for creating your app.

 Short answer: If you have to ask then you should develop a website first.

 An app is a major investment.
 Are you sure you’re going to get a return on that investment?
 If you’re not sure, if you don’t have a ready market or an eager customer base, then it will be wiser to test your business idea using a website first.

 A modern website, designed to be mobile-first, can approach the user experience of a dedicated native app with a lower upfront investment while providing you access to the entire global marketplace across all devices, not just phones.

 Short answer: Android if you want market reach, iPhone/iOS if you want to charge a premium.

 In most of the world Android is the dominant mobile operating system, holding about 75% of the global market.
 But in some markets, like the US, UK, Canada and Australia, iOS holds more than half of the market.

 This difference in market share, and user base, leads to a non-intuitive result.
 Global non-game app revenue in 2020 was $32.1 billion.
-Despite its smaller global market share, about 25%, iOS apps captured $24.7 billion, 77%, of that revenue.
+Despite its smaller global market share, at about 25%, iOS apps captured $24.7 billion, or 77%, of that revenue.

 The decision to develop an Android app or an iPhone app comes down to knowing where your audience is and what your goal is.